 Councils for Deceased and Living Organ Donation, and Transplant Council shall be appointed by the ministry to facilitate implementation of the requirements under the scope of this Act.

-The rules for council members' appointment, terms of reference and operating rules shall be laid down by the administrative order of minister.
+The rules for council members' appointment, terms of reference and operating rules shall be laid down by the order of minister.

 Article 55.
 State Information System (Digit-Transplant )